EmilyMayGrout/coatithon_code/code_review/README.txt

 		- For Presedente group: the gps data was downloaded from movebank because there were too many logger.bin files with the data to join them manually in R

-	b. in R: preprocess_gps_lowres script (for level0) - Some extra data wrangling was needed to put the data for all individuals of each group into the right format for the preprocessing:
+	b. in R: preprocess_gps_lowres_[group].R script (for level0) - Some extra data wrangling was needed to put the data for all individuals of each group into the right format for the preprocessing:

-		- For Galaxy group: the gps data for each individual were on 2 files (because the memory card got full a few days before the data were all collected, so I bound them in the preprocess_gps_lowres to make one txt file per individual with "name", "lon", "lat", and "datetime" script (and saved this file into a new txt file, so each individual had 1 file)
+		- For Galaxy group: the gps data for each individual were on 2 files (because the memory card got full a few days before the data were all collected, so I bound them in the preprocess_gps_lowres_galaxy.R to make one txt file per individual with "name", "lon", "lat", and "datetime" script (and saved this file into a new txt file, so each individual had 1 file)

-		- For Trago group: all gps data were on the same logger.bin file, so did not need any extra restructuring of the data before running the rest of preprocess_gps_lowres code to put these data in the 'trago_xy_10min_level0.RData' and 'coati_ids.RData'
+		- For Trago group: all gps data were on the same logger.bin file, so did not need any extra restructuring of the data before running the rest of preprocess_Trago.R code to put these data in the 'trago_xy_10min_level0.RData' and 'coati_ids.RData'

 		- For Presedente group: the csv file containing all individuals data were put into the same txt file structure as Galaxy group for further preprocessing (each individual had a txt file containing "name", "lon", "lat", and "datetime"

-        c. in R: preprocess_gps_lowres script (for level0) - for all groups, subsampled the gps to 1 gps point every 10 mins and convert gps positions to utm.
+        c. in R: preprocess_gps_lowres_[group].R script (for level0) - for all groups, subsampled the gps to 1 gps point every
+		10 mins and convert gps positions to utm.

-	d. use level0 output files for cleaning data in preprocess_lowres_remove_wrong_data_level1.R to make "level1" this makes a list with xs, ys, ts in the file called "galaxy_xs_10min_level1.RData
+	d. use level0 output files for cleaning data in preprocess_lowres_remove_wrong_data_level1_[group].R to make "level1" this makes a list with xs, ys, ts in the file called "[group]_xs_10min_level1.RData

-        e. level1 data are used for all analysis
+        e. level1 files are used for Galaxy and Presedente analysis, Trago analysis use level0 because no additional cleaning was needed

 #---------------------------------------------------------------------------------------------------------------
 #for review